Troubleshooting

 chmod -R a+rw temp log

-On some Linux systems (Fedora, CentOS, …) SELinux may be enabled by default.
-You may need to update SELinux policies, or set paths of temp and log directories with correct SELinux security context.
-Directories temp and log should be set to httpd_sys_rw_content_t context; for the rest of the application – mainly app folder – httpd_sys_content_t context will be enough.
+On some Linux systems (Fedora, CentOS, …), SELinux may be enabled by default.
+You may need to update SELinux policies or set the paths of the temp and log directories with the correct SELinux security context.
+The temp and log directories should be set to the httpd_sys_rw_content_t context; for the rest of the application – mainly the app folder – the httpd_sys_content_t context will be sufficient.
 Run on the server as root:

 semanage fcontext -at httpd_sys_rw_content_t '/var/www/html/MY_PROJECT/log(/.*)?'